 Everyone likes getting along.

-I turned to David.
+I turn to David.
 “Let’s ask for favorites and we’ll all play together?”

 “Cool,” he agrees having been on stage for all three songs.